uber/zanzibar/docs/thrift.md

 "GET", "POST", "DELETE", "UPDATE", "PATCH"

-If the method is GET then the function arguments must have http.ref annotations remapping arguments to query parameters or params.
+If the method is GET then the function arguments must have zanzibar.http.ref annotations remapping arguments to query parameters, params or headers.

 ### `zanzibar.http.path`